 - Genetic problems that affect sperm production

-However, the vast majority of patients with severe oligoasthenoteratozoospermia has no alternative but to turn to Assisted Reproductive Technology (ART) to become parents, as sperm disorders cannot be cured in most of the cases.
+However, for the vast majority of patients with severe oligoasthenoteratozoospermia there is no alternative but to resort to Assisted Reproductive Technology (ART) to become parents.

-The treatment of OAT will be determined according to the factor or factors causing it.
-If it is caused by a serious disorder like varicocele, your physician may consider surgery as the best treatment option.
+The treatment of OAT will be determined according to the factor or factors that are causing it.
+If it is due to an easily diagnoised disorder like varicocele, your physician may consider surgery as the best treatment option.

-If the cause was a blockage due to an infection, treatment of antibiotics would be required.
-A medical treatment based on hormonal medications would be used should the cause be related to hormonal imbalances.
+If the problem is a blockage due to an infection, a course of antibiotics is required.
+In the same fashion, hormonal medication would be used to treat hormone imbalances.

-When OAT is due to idiopathic causes, that is, the etiology of the pathology is unknown, the most appropriate option would be a fertility treatment.
-Some patients, however, prefer to give a natural remedy a chance before moving on to ART.
+When oligoasthenoteratosoermia is due to idiopathic causes, that is to say an unkown cause, the most appropriate option would be a fertility treatment.
+Some patients, however, prefer to give a natural remedies a chance before moving on to ART.

-The first thing one should do right after obtaining an OAT diagnosis is to consider changing his lifestyle habits for a better health, including a balanced diet and moderate exercise.
-Quitting unhealthy habits is also crucial for improving the quality of your sperm in a few months.
+The first thing a man should do after obtaining an OAT diagnosis is to consider changing his lifestyle habits for better general health.
+Easting a balanced diet, taking moderate exercise and quitting unhealthy habits are all steps that can improve the quality of the sperm in a few months.

 Some vitamin supplements and natural remedies can be helpful as well.
-For example, maca root is a common natural remedy among men who suffer from OAT, although it might not work in certain cases.
+For example, maca root is a common natural remedy among men that may help to improve sperm quality.

-Also, oxidative stress can have a highly negative impact on sperms due to the influence of reactive oxygen species (ROS), which compromise their functionality.
-For this reason, adding antioxidants such as vitamin E, vitamin C, and glutathione to your diet can help reduce the impact of oxidative stress.
+Oxidative stress can have a highly negative impact on sperms due to the influence of reactive oxygen species (ROS), which compromise their functionality.
+For this reason, adding antioxidants such as vitamin E, vitamin C, and glutathione to your diet can help reduce the impact of sperm damage caused by oxidative stress.

 Assisted Reproductive Technology (ART)

-If pregnancy is not achieved after one year trying to conceive, or in cases of severe oligoasthenoteratospermia, fertility treatment may be required in order to become parents.
+If pregnancy is not achieved after one year trying to conceive (or 6 months if the woman is older than 35 - 38 years old), or in cases of severe oligoasthenoteratospermia, fertility treatment may be required in order to become parents.

 In cases of severe OAT, the technique of choice is IVF with ICSI (Intracytoplasmic Sperm Injection).
-Once the semen sample is collected, it is possible for embryologists to visualize the sample under the microscope and select the sperms with the best motility and morphology to inject them directly into the egg cell.
+Once the semen sample is collected, embryologists study the sample under a microscope and select the sperm cells with the best motility and morphology.
+These best sperm are then injected directly into the egg cells, with only one sperm cell needed per egg.

-The main advantage of ICSI is that it allows for embryologists to make sure that egg fertilization has taken place and resulted in viable embryos.
-The resulting embryos that are considered viable will be transferred to the uterus of the prospective mother.
+With ICSI, embryologists can to make sure that egg fertilization has taken place and evaluate if it has resulted in viable embryos.
+The best quality embryo(s) will then be transferred to the uterus of the prospective mother with the aim of implantation and initiating the pregnancy.

 If you need to undergo IVF to become a mother, we recommend that you generate your Fertility Report now.
 In 3 simple steps, it will show you a list of clinics that fit your preferences and meet our strict quality criteria.
 Moreover, you will receive a report via email with useful tips to visit a fertility clinic for the first time.